Flexible Intermediate Bulk Container Bags (FIBC Bags): Complete Guide for 2026

 Anti-static types A, B, C, D – straight from the guy who wrote the standard

-| D | dissipative yarns | not needed | pharma, fine chem |
+| Type D | Static-dissipative fabric containing conductive or dissipative yarns | Grounding not required | Pharmaceuticals, fine chemicals, and other electrostatic-sensitive products |

 Pro Tip: If relative humidity drops below 50%, switch to Type C or D, even for “safe” products like sugar.